-Accumulated Contributions The balance of member contributions and regular interest earned on those member contributions.

-Actuary An expert who analyzes risks and computes rates according to probabilities which are based on known experience.

-Average Final Compensation (AFC) Average earnable compensation that is computed in accordance with state law.
-For members hired on or after July 1, 2011, the AFC is the average of their five highest consecutive earning years.
-The AFC for members hired before July 1, 2011, is the average of their three highest consecutive earning years.

-Basic Allowance Maximum benefit payable to a retiree based on member's total creditable service and average final compensation.
-Provides 50% survivor benefit to retiree's spouse or qualifying children.
+Accumulated Contributions The balance of member contributions and regular interest earned on those member contributions/ Actuary An expert who analyzes risks and computes rates according to probabilities which are based on known experience.
+Average Final Compensation (AFC) Average earnable compensation that is computed in accordance with State law.
+For members on or after July 1, 2011, the AFC is the average earnable compensation during their five highest earning years.
+The AFC for members before July 1, 2011, is the average earnable compensation during their three highest earning years.
+Basic Allowance Provides the largest benefit payable to a retiree based on member's total creditable service and average final compensation.
+Provides 80% survivor benefit to retiree's spouse or qualifying children.
 Beneficiary Individual(s) named by a member or retiree to receive benefits in the event of the member or retiree's death.

-Contingent Beneficiary Individual(s) named to receive benefits in the event that all primary beneficiaries die before the member/retiree or otherwise lose rights as beneficies.

-Cost-of-Living Adjustment (COLA) Annual adjustment of state pension benefit based on changes to the Consumer Price Index and capped as provided by state law.

-Creditable Service The service credit that is recognized for computing benefit amount.
+Contingent Beneficiary Individual(s) named to receive benefits in the event that there are no primary beneficiaries who survive the member/retiree.
+Cost-of-Living Adjustment (COLA) Annual adjustment of state pension benefit based on changes to the Consumer Price Index and capped as provided by State law.
+Creditable Service The service credit of a member that is recognized for computing the amount of a benefit.
 Earnable Compensation A member's annual salary rate payable for working the normal time in the member's position.

-Eligibility Service The service credit that is recognized for determining eligibility for a benefit.
+Eligibility Service The service credit of a member that is recognized for determining eligibility for a benefit.
 Fiscal Year The annual period beginning July 1 and ending June 30.
 Medical Board A panel of three doctors (and up to three alternates), appointed by the SRPS Board of Trustees, who review, investigate and make preliminary determinations on claims for disability retirement.

-Normal Retirement Age 50 years of age.
+Normal Retirement Age 50 years of age

-Participating Employer Public employer that employs individuals who are eligible for membership in a State Retirement or Pension System.

-Primary Beneficiary Your first choice for the individual(s) you designate to receive benefits in the event of your death.
+Participating Employer Public employer that employs individuals who are eligible for membership in a State Retirement or pension system Primary Beneficiary Your first choice for the individual(s) you designate to receive benefits in the event of your death.
 Qualifying Leave of Absence An employer-approved, SRPS-authorized absence from work without pay, granted for the following specific purposes: personal illness, birth or legal adoption of a child, temporary employment with another governmental employer, and study.
 Retirement Coordinator An employee, usually a personnel officer of a participating employer, who is trained to assist members with basic retirement matters such as the completion of SRPS forms.
 SRA State Retirement Agency.
-The state agency that administers the

-State Retirement and Pension System.

-SRPS Maryland State Retirement and Pension System
+The state agency that administers the State Retirement and Pension System.
+SRPS State Retirement and Pension System